The mind of the intelligent seeks knowledge...

 3) Intelligent minds may get puffed up, but proud risers will fall without God.

 4) Intelligent minds receive applause, but applause is just noise without God.

 5) Intelligent Christians seek God first.
-All other knowledge is secondary.
+All other knowing is secondary.

 6) God does not measure intelligence by academia's grading scale.

 7) God rewards sincere and humble saints with the wisdom and knowledge that count.

 ## Self-Examination 2021: Mind, Intelligent Minds (Part 64)

 * 'Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning' (James 1:17).

 NOTE: This is a 2021 edit of a 2017 Shine Devotion series, 'Self-Examination.'
 You may see notes to 'Actors, Models & Talent for Christ.'
 If you think you're not in show business, think again.
 Shakespeare said, 'All the world's a stage and all its men and women merely players.'
 Mostly true.
 But you're not 'merely players.'
 You are messengers and ambassadors for the King of kings.